kyamagu/caffe-docker/README.md

   -v `pwd`/notebooks:/home/user \
   kyamagu/caffe
 ```

-Open `localhost:8888` in the web browser and start your coffee brew.

 The `-it` (interactive tty) flag may be changed to `-d` (daemon) so that the jupyter notebook runs in the background.
 The `LOCAL_USER_ID` environment variable sets up the user id in the container so that any file created in the container has correct user permission in the host volume (`notebooks`), which is mapped to `/home/user` inside the container.